neilgee/bootstrap-conditional/README.md

 ##  Usage

 Click dropdown option to enable Bootstrap versions 3 or 4 on certain post/pages.
-Loads both Javascript and CSS.
+Loads both Bootstrap Javascript and CSS.

-If using the Beaver Theme best usage is to set the theme's customizer setting 'General > Layout > CSS framework' to Minimal Bootstrap 3 or 4, then use the Bootstrap metabox on each post/page needed to run the full framework.
+If using the Beaver Theme, best usage is to set the theme's customizer setting 'General > Layout > CSS framework' to Minimal Bootstrap 3 or 4, then use the Bootstrap metabox on each post/page needed to run the full framework.

 ### Changelog